Applying to the Graduate Program

 4. Three letters of recommendation

 These are required as part of the KSU application process.
-The University will contact your referees based on the information that you provide on your online university application.
-Please do not ask your referees to send their letters directly to the Department of Geology as this will slow the processing of your file.
-Letters should be submitted directly to the Graduate School following the instructions that are provided to the referees.
+The University will contact your recommenders based on the information that you provide on your online university application, however you may follow up with them to ensure a timely completion for your application.
+Please do not ask your recommenders to send their letters directly to the Department of Geology as this will slow the processing of your file.
+Letters should be submitted directly to the Graduate School following the instructions that are provided to the recommenders.
+Applicants should provide their recommenders with the applicant's application I.D. to prevent delays when processing letters of recommendation.

 5. Official academic transcripts